-The Canadian Lesbian and Gay Archives (CLGA) is taking a “best endeavours” approach to finding rights-holders for copyright materials which we have digitized.
+The ArQuives (The ArQuives) is taking a “best endeavours” approach to finding rights-holders for copyright materials which we have digitized.
 This policy sets out the circumstances under which we may remove online material.

-Before making material available online, the CLGA seeks to: mitigate risk, of damage to third parties by:
+Before making material available online, The ArQuives seeks to: mitigate risk, of damage to third parties by:

 - When feasible, checking the copyright status of material.